Classification of Dental Cements

 • Completion of mixing usually requires approximately 1.5-2 min

-Dental Cements Short Question And Answers
+Dental Cement Short Question And Answers

 Question 1.
 Manipulation of zinc phosphate cement